koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 ## $N$known

 Starting small and then slowly increasing $N$ means that we're not going to be surprised by the agent's objective impact, screening off quite a few bad things that happen when we have a ton of optimization pressure applied to safety measures.
-However, we don't know _which_ new plans $N+1$ allows before we try it, so we want to stop _as soon_ as we get a usefully-intelligent system.
+However, we don't know _which_ new plans $N+1$ allows before we try it, so we want to stop _as soon_ as we get a usefully intelligent system.

 While an unaligned agent with a large impact budget might pretend to be low-impact, we can get that same unaligned agent with a small budget by starting small.
 Since these agents with different levels of impact won't acausally cooperate, the agent would do its best to optimize $u_A$ with its meager budget.